dogoncouch/siemstress/README.md

 #### Database
 Siemstress uses a database (MariaDB) to store the following information:

 - Parsed events - Parsed events are syslog (or other) events from files that are being watched by siemparse.
 Each event represents one line in a log file.
+Note: siemquery does not show all fields.
 ![Parsed event table screenshot](https://github.com/dogoncouch/siemstress/blob/master/doc/images/events.png)

 - Helpers - Helpers are used to help siemparse pull dynamically configurable attributes from events.
 Events created by helpers are stored in the `Extended` column of parsed events.
 This is useful for identifying IP addresses, user names, temperatures, file names, or other data that siemstress doesn't parse automatically.